 Our document 'Gloucestershire's offer of Early Help' sets out the policies and procedures available to Gloucestershire schools.
 Please refer to this document.
 The school Safeguarding and Child Protection policies need to be read in conjunction with this policy.
-We will contact the Families First Plus social care team: Helen Hays or Sylvia Dolan (social workers) on 01452 328048 for advice if needed.
+We will contact the Families First Plus social care team: on 01452 328048 for advice if needed.